day8/re-frame-async-flow-fx/README.md

 ## Async Control Flow In re-frame

-Herein a re-frame effects handler, named `:async-flow`, which wrangles async tasks.
+Herein a re-frame ["effects handler"](https://github.com/Day8/re-frame/wiki/Effectful-Event-Handlers), keyed `:async-flow`, which wrangles async tasks.

 It is particularly useful for managing control flow at app boot time.